eduvpn/documentation/ADD_DAEMON_NODE.md

     'useVpnDaemon' => true,

-To "apply" the VPN configuration and firewall, you can run the `apply_changes.sh` from the documentation repository, that should (re)start everything.
+To apply the changes run the `apply_changes.sh` script from this repository on your VPN server.

 Now, we are ready to configure the daemon.